-Insider’s Perspective: How Pocono Mountain School District’s Energy Program Ensured Healthier Buildings During COVID Shutdowns
+Insider’s Perspective: How Pocono Mountain School District’s Energy Program Contributed to Healthier Buildings During COVID Shutdowns

 During our 35-year history, Cenergistic has become synonymous with saving energy and reducing clients’ utility spending.
 Once schools nationwide began to shut down amid the COVID-19 outbreak, Cenergistic started to make adjustments.

 We’ve always been about ensuring buildings are as healthy for occupants as possible.
-To combat the unique challenges of the pandemic, we widened our focus to ensure ventilation systems operate at CDC-recommended levels.
+To combat the unique challenges of the pandemic, we widened our focus to assist our clients in operating ventilation systems at CDC-recommended levels.
 When schools were out of session, our Energy Specialists went above and beyond to help where needed.

 (Related: Who are Cenergistic Energy Specialists?)

 We talked to Ben Bray, the Energy Specialist at Pocono Mountain School District (PMSD) in Pennsylvania about the outcome of this adjusted approach.
 Since 2019, the district he serves has cut energy use 42 percent across all schools and saved more than $1 million.

 Q1: What have been some of the significant factors leading to program success?

 Success has come from buy-in across the entire district.
 In particular, the following have been the most pivotal: